 - Adult Children of Alcoholics meetings

-Moderation Management (MM) is steadily gaining a following, too, and it may be more appropriate for some college students who want to learn how to drink responsibly.
-Again though, this approach isn’t advisable for those who are suffering from alcoholism as it merely aims for a reduction in drinking most of the time.
-Abstinence rates in one self-reported study utilizing MM techniques increased from 16 percent to 20 percent over the course of quarterly follow-ups spanning the length of a year’s time.
+- Moderation Management: Moderation management isn’t advisable for those who suffer from alcoholism as it merely aims for a reduction in drinking most of the time.
+Abstinence rates in one self-reported study utilizing moderation management techniques increased from 16 percent to 20 percent over the course of quarterly follow-ups spanning the length of a year’s time.8

-Rational Recovery is a self-help based approach aimed at total abstinence, while SMART Recovery works on maintaining abstinence after recovery begins.
-Many of these groups offer online support groups and software-based educational materials to boost the addict’s chance of success following their treatment plans.
+- Rational Recovery: Rational recovery is a self-help based approach aimed at total abstinence, while SMART Recovery works on maintaining abstinence after recovery begins.
+Many of these groups offer online support groups and software-based educational materials to boost the addicted person’s chance of success following their treatment plans.

-Some campuses also impose strict rules and regulations for the possession and use of drugs or alcohol.
-The University of California at Berkeley has consequences for alcohol-related incidents posted on the school’s website.
-These consequences include several actions on top of informing school officials and coaches, such as mandated counseling, harm-reduction practices, and suspension from school.
-Other institutions have banned some types of booze altogether, such as Dartmouth, which no longer allows hard liquor.
+Some campuses impose strict rules and regulations for the possession and use of drugs or alcohol.
+For instance, The University of California at Berkeley has consequences for alcohol-related incidents posted on the school’s website.
+These consequences include several actions on top of informing school officials and coaches, such as mandated counseling, harm-reduction practices, and suspension from school.12 Other institutions have banned some types of booze altogether, such as Dartmouth, which no longer allows hard liquor.13

 It’s important to understand just how many college students are affected by alcohol abuse and alcohol-related issues.
 This infographic illustrates the criteria for alcoholism and the statistics of how it is linked to fatalities, adverse consequences and injuries in the college community.

 Every person’s drinking habits vary.
 It’s important to know the signs and symptoms of alcohol use disorder, including binge drinking and alcoholism.
 If you are aware of the danger signs, you may be able to save a life.